• Skip to primary navigation

 Wow.
 Pretty crazy, huh?

 Method 2 is clearly the winner.
 The eggs peel effortlessly – the shell almost slides off.
-The eggs yolks are cooked perfectly and the whites are close to it.
-You couldn’t ask for anymore on your quest for the Perfect Hard Boiled Egg.
-End of story.
+The eggs yolks and whites are cooked perfectly.
+You couldn’t ask for anymore on your quest for Perfect Easy Peel Hard Boiled Eggs.
+End of story 🙂

 Ingredients